Short-time universal scaling in an isolated quantum system after a quench: Abstract

 \section{Abstract}

 Renormalization-group methods provide a viable approach for investigating the emergent collective behavior of classical and quantum statistical systems in both equilibrium and nonequilibrium conditions.
-Within this approach we investigate here the dynamics of an isolated quantum system represented by a scalar $\phi^4$ theory after a global quench of the potential close to a critical point.
-We demonstrate the emergence of a transient short-time scaling regime for deep quenches, which is dynamically destabilized by additional relevant terms.
-This unusual nonthermal regime is characterized by the emergence of short-time universal exponents in the time dependence of the relevant dynamical correlations, which we calculate at the lowest order in a dimensional expansion.
+Within this approach we investigate here the dynamics of an isolated quantum system represented by a scalar $\phi^4$ theory after a global quench of the potential close to a dynamical critical point. {We demonstrate that, within a pre-thermal regime, the time dependence of the relevant correlations is characterized by a short-time universal exponent, which we calculate at the lowest order in a dimensional expansion.}